 Aquatic therapy has long understood that being in the water has a therapeutic effect on people with varying types of disabilities.
 Being in the water allows people in wheelchairs freedom of movement otherwise not experienced.

 Dolphin Therapy refers to a type of treatment for people with and without disabilities by using dolphin interaction as an attempt to rectify or lessen the disability.

-Dolphin assisted therapy dates back to the 1950s and the work of Dr. John Lilly, who studied the effects of dolphins on individuals with disabilities.
+Dolphin-assisted therapy dates back to the 1950s with the work of Dr. John Lilly, who studied the effects of dolphins on individuals with disabilities.
 This treatment combines two elements that have demonstrated great promise in therapy with children: interaction with an animal and immersion in warm water.
 Typically, this treatment is combined with speech therapy, hydrotherapy, and massage.

 Theories range from a belief that individuals experience stimulation of the immune system when interacting with dolphins, thus promoting healing, to a belief that the individuals receive such joy and unconditional love from dolphins that they are more apt to experience recovery.

 One of the most popular theories is that the dolphin’s use of sonar and echolocation produces changes in a person’s body tissue and cell structure.
-Similar to the effect of music therapy, some researches have suggested that the sounds dolphins emit thought their whistles and clicks help produce these change.
+Similar to the effect of music therapy, some researches have suggested that the sounds dolphins emit through their whistles and clicks help produce these changes.